wwddddnnn/CSC207-API/README.md

 Description:

-Our application will be a platform where users can search and save recipes, and make customized meal plans as well as shopping lists.
+Our application will be a platform where users can search for recipes, save recipes, and make customized meal plans.
 Features include:

 - being able to search for recipes from the database, with filters such as cuisine, query, and max time required to make the recipe